JTravaux/Zoomer/README.md

 USER_ID=
 ```

-Start the bot, like you would any Node app
+Start the bot, like you would any Node app:
 ```sh
 $ node zoomer
 ```